Skip to main content

 What other options does my spouse have if they lose their coverage?

 If you or your spouse ever lose your insurance coverage, joining the other’s health plan isn’t the only option.
-You can shop for an individual health plan online, or call a licensed insurance agent at 1-800-273-8115 for more information.

 If you choose an ACA plan, you may be eligible for subsidies, depending on your household income.
 That means the government helps cover some of the cost.
-So, it could be less expensive than joining your spouse’s employer-sponsored plan.
+So, it could be less expensive than joining your spouse’s employer-sponsored insurance plan.

 If you lose an employer-sponsored plan, you may be able to keep your coverage through COBRA, which stands for the Consolidated Omnibus Budget Reconciliation Act.
 It’s a federal law that allows you to stay on your employer’s health plan after you lose or leave a job.
 The catch is that you have to pay the full price for the plan.
 Since employers usually pay a large part of your plan’s monthly premium, COBRA is often unaffordable.